-This class is for those children who just can’t wait to turn 3 1/2 to be in Fiddlers.
-Little Fiddlers do not actually use fiddles, instead we use Foam-a-lins, small foam fiddle replicas with a wooden bow.
-Students learn to sing the same songs they will be playing in Fiddlers, and they get a head start on proper position through hand-eye coordination exercises.
-Students will also benefit from socialization, especially for those who have not been to preschool or day care.
+Little Fiddlers does not use real fiddles; instead, we use Foam-a-lins, small foam fiddle replicas with a wooden bow.
+Students learn to sing the same songs they will play in Group Fiddle and get a head start on proper positioning through eye-hand coordination exercises.
+Students will learn about foundational music skills through singing and music games at an age appropriate level.

-When students are ready, they can move to using violins and join a Fiddlers class.
+When students are ready, they can move to using violins and join a Kids Group Fiddle class.

 "Little Fiddlers provided a wonderful foundation for my daughter's study of the violin.
 At age 2 1/2 she learned the correct way to hold her bow, violin and posture which allowed her to make rapid progress later on.
 Now at age six, she is playing pieces by Bach and just had her first audition for a youth orchestra."